LibCrowds/old-docs/project_docs.md

 ## Analysing results

-A seperate application has been create to handle the analysis of results.
+A separate application has been create to handle the analysis of results.
 The analysis process is automated, as far as possible, according to the rules defined for each category of project (which happens during the development stage).